CSMMLab/KiT-RT/doc/index.rst

 ------------------------
 Finite volume method is a proven approach for simulating conservation laws.
 Compared with the existing open-source softwares, e.g. OpenFOAM, SU2 and Clawpack, Kit-RT holds the novelty through the following points:

 - Comprehensive support for kinetic theory and phase-space equations
-- radiation therapy
+- Special focus on radiation therapy
 - Lightweight design to ensure the flexibility for secondary development

 How to get help?
 ------------------------
 The software is being developed by members of the group `CSMM <https://www.scc.kit.edu/en/aboutus/rg-csmm.php>`_ at the Karlsruhe Institute of Technology (KIT).
-If you are interested in using KiT-RT or are trying to figure out how to use it, please feel free to get in touch with `us <authors>`_.
+If you are interested in using KiT-RT or are trying to figure out how to use it, please feel free to get in touch with `us <authors.html>`_.
 Do open an issue or pull request if you have questions, suggestions or solutions.

 --------
-Contents
+Table of contents
 --------

 .. toctree::